Remo (film): Success meet issue

-On 12 October 2016, at the success meet of the film, Sivakarthikeyan became emotional, and cried on stage.
+On 12 October 2016, at the success meet of the film, Sivakarthikeyan became emotional.
 He revealed that, when the film was ready for release, there were quite a few obstacles planted by people who wanted to ensure it didn't release.
 He faced a similar agony when his Rajini Murugan, saw a delayed release.

-P. L. Thenappan, the general secretary of Tamil Nadu Producers Council, has told a website that K. E. Gnanavelraja of Studio Green, Madan of Escape Artists and Vendhar Movies Madhan have filed formal complaints accusing the actor of taking advance amounts to act in their films, but failing to fulfil his commitments.
+P. L. Thenappan, the general secretary of the Tamil Nadu Producers Council, has told a website that K. E. Gnanavel Raja of Studio Green, Madan of Escape Artists and Madhan of Vendhar Movies have filed formal complaints accusing the actor of taking advance amounts to act in their films, but failing to fulfill his commitments.
 Gnanavel Raja has an agreement copy of their deal, while the other two do not have the same.
 On the other hand, Sivakarthikeyan has admitted to have taken the advance amount from Gnanavel Raja, but there is no mention of the other two.
-Actors Simbu and Vishal, extended support to Sivakarthikeyan about the issue.
+Actors Silambarasan and Vishal extended support to Sivakarthikeyan about the issue.

 Stalking controversy

-Upon release, the film irked criticism for glorifying stalking.
-Chennai based PhD scholar Iswarya V, started the online petition against glorification of stalking in Tamil films by their "Calling Out Stalking" campaign, as an aftermath of the Swathi murder case, in the same year of June, created a nationwide uproar; she points that "Tamil films routinely promote stalking, as romantic, but doesn't know that these are also responsible for crimes against women."
-The campaign had publicly advocated to boycott the film, because of the glorification of stalking, in which Sivakarthikeyan, stalks Keerthy Suresh, by dressing in drag.
+Upon release, the film received criticism for glorifying stalking.
+Chennai based PhD scholar Iswarya V started an online petition against glorification of stalking in Tamil films by their "Calling Out Stalking" campaign, in the aftermath of the Swathi murder case, in June of the same year, which created nationwide uproar; she points that "Tamil films routinely promote stalking as romantic but doesn't know that these are also responsible for crimes against women."
+The campaign had publicly advocated to boycott the film, because of the glorification of stalking, in which Sivakarthikeyan's character stalks Keerthy Suresh's, by dressing in drag.

 The film was subjected to criticism upon release, after many film critics gave harshly critical response because of the theme and the film's subject, which many of them found as regressive and old-fashioned.
 Apart from stalking, the weak characterisation of the film's lead actress Keerthy Suresh (where her character had similarities to the typical loosu ponnu trope in mainstream cinema), were also noted by critics.
-Ananda Vikatan, a popular tamil magazine gave 36 marks to the film, with a bottomline stating that "the film is detrimental to the Tamil cinema and society".
+Ananda Vikatan, a popular Tamil magazine gave 36 marks to the film, with a bottomline stating that the film is detrimental to the Tamil cinema and society.

-Followed by the controversial issue, Sivakarthikeyan in March 2018, later announced that his future films will not have drinking or stalking scenes.
+Following the controversy, Sivakarthikeyan in March 2018, announced that his future films will not have drinking or stalking scenes.
 In an interview with Deccan Chronicle, he stated: